oneapi-src/oneAPI-samples/Libraries/oneDNN/tutorials/README.md

 # Intel® oneAPI Deep Neural Network Library (oneDNN)

 oneAPI Deep Neural Network Library (oneDNN) is an open-source performance library for deep learning applications.
-The library includes basic building blocks for neural networks optimized for Intel® Architecture Processors and Intel® Processor Graphics. oneDNN is intended for deep learning applications and framework developers interested in improving application performance on Intel® CPUs and GPUs
+The library includes basic building blocks for neural networks optimized for Intel® Architecture Processors and Intel® Processor Graphics. oneDNN is intended for deep learning applications and framework developers interested in improving Application Performance on Intel® Architectures for CPUs and GPUs.

 Github: https://github.com/oneapi-src/oneDNN